awsdocs/iam-user-guide/doc_source/reference_policies_elements_principal.md

 ### Individual IAM Users<a name="principal-users"></a>

 You can specify an individual IAM user \(or array of users\) as the principal, as in the following examples\.
-When you specify more than one principal in the element, you grant permissions to eacn principal\.
+When you specify more than one principal in the element, you grant permissions to each principal\.
 This is a logical `OR` and not a logical `AND`, because you are authenticated as one principal at a time\.

 **Note**
 In a `Principal` element, the user name is case sensitive\.